BiodiversityGIS (BGIS) - Informing Biodiversity Action

 Where we work

-BGIS is based in the Research Centre at Kirstenbosch Gardens.
+BGIS is based in the Research Centre at Kirstenbosch National Botanical Garden.
 It disseminates various conservation plans and biodiversity-related datasets for the South African region.
 To ensure that these datasets are accessible, conservation plans are arranged geographically according to province.

 Services and achievements